khaldi-med/C_language/mastering_algorithms_with_c/note.md

 * A void pointer (void \*) is a type of pointer that can point to any data type.
 Since it doesn't have a specific type, it can be used to store addresses of any kind of data.

+* As with data structures, three reasons for using formal algorithms are **efficiency, abstraction, and reusability.**

 *